Continuous-time quantum optimisation without the adiabatic principle: Thermalisation, extractable work, and diagonal entropy

 Assumptions \ref{ass:diag}, \ref{ass:eth} and \ref{ass:work} all have the effect of imposing an arrow of time on the evolution.
 This comes from discarding the coherences in the energy eigenbasis.
-In a closed system this is a result of dispersion in the energy eigenstates.
-For an open system this could come from being very weakly coupled to a bath.
-Notably, AQO makes no use of coherences in the energy eigenbasis.
-We will show that the performance of MSQWs does not rely on coherence between energy eigenstates either - despite being non adiabatic.
-It remains an open question, how (or if) coherences in the energy eigenbasis in CTQO can be (or should be) reliably exploited.
+In a closed system, this is a result of dispersion in the energy eigenstates.
+For an open system, this could come from being very weakly coupled to a bath.